 Young children are endlessly curious and unfortunately that curiosity can sometimes be the cause of injury.
 Although babyproofing can seem overwhelming, it’s important to not wait until after an accident to do your due diligence – instead, start well before your kids are on the move.
 To help, here are a few of my tried and true tips for childproofing your home:

 - Let’s start in the kitchen – it’s the heart of the home and a high-traffic area filled with hazards.
 With all of the drawers, knobs, cabinets and appliances (essentially a playground for toddlers), it’s important to secure these items with safety locks and latches that are strong enough to withstand the pulls and tugs of children.
-The Safety 1st OutSmart™ Multi Use Lock has been rigorously tested to outlast determined toddlers and features a decoy button– the prominent, pushable button distracts, but doesn’t actually do anything.
+The Safety 1st OutSmart™ Flex Lock (note this is an Amazon Affiliate link) has been rigorously tested to outlast determined toddlers and features a decoy button– the prominent, pushable button distracts, but doesn’t actually do anything.
 In fact, it hides the actual secret opening.
-Since proper installation of your locks and latches is essential to ensure children are protected the Safety 1st adhesive magnetic lock, which comes with a guided template that makes it easy to install correctly, is a great choice.

 - Now on to the bathroom, which is a room that many parents overlook when it comes to babyproofing.
 Believe it or not, the bathroom is the most dangerous room in a home.
 The best way to keep young children out of the bathroom is with an exterior lock on the door.
 Another important measure is to install a toilet strap to keep them away from the water.
 And of course, make sure to store any medications, cleaning supplies and grooming items out of reach of your child.